teastainedhouse/LANES/readme.txt

 Create events to support your patrons, display them in widgets, enable your users to register for events, limit registrations, and generate media for physical or electronic publishing.

+EVERYTHING BELOW THIS LINE IS FROM A BOILERPLATE THAT I GOT FROM ELSEWHERE, PLEASE DISREGARD FOR THE TIME BEING.

 == Installation ==